dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 Awareness is tracked per faction, not per individual character or group.
 A faction is a set of groups that share complete knowledge of each other and of all objects they have collectively discovered within a zone.
 Groups belonging to the same controller (e.g. all player-controlled groups) always form a single faction within a POI and share awareness state instantly.

 Animal groups belong to their own factions.
 It is possible for two factions to occupy the same zone with no awareness of each other — neither appears in the other's Located list.
-Conflict between factions only becomes possible once at least one group in each faction has located at least one group in the other.
+Conflict between factions only becomes possible once at least one faction has located at least one group of the other faction.
 In future releases, NPC character groups will also form their own factions and operate under this same system.

 ### 4.5 Zone-wide Actions

+>NOTE: Actions in this section are game mechanics and pieces of game logic.
+Characters perform actions.
+They are not player interactions.
+Players can not invoke actions directly.
+Players assign tasks (for Groups or Characters within these Groups) and tasks result in Characters performing actions.

-Zone-wide actions have no specific target.
+Zone-wide actions have no specific object as a target ("Move to" action targets a Zone within POI however).
 They are assigned to a group and apply broadly to the zone or to all eligible objects within it.

 - **Scout** — the character actively searches the zone.
 Each action point investment (5 AP per attempt) applies a passive visibility increase to all objects in the zone.
 Each full execution fires a discovery pulse that applies a larger visibility increase to a random subset of objects.
 Both effects advance object awareness toward Known and Located for the scouting character's faction.
 Full mechanics are documented in Section 4.3.3.
-- **Hunt** — the group passively engages all huntable animals present in the zone without needing to locate them individually.
-No specific target is required; the action resolves against any huntable animal in the zone.
-- **Hide** — the group actively conceals itself, increasing how difficult it is for other factions to detect them.
-Because characters and groups are living objects, their `visibility` and `upper_bound_visibility` are runtime values (see Section 4.3.1).
-Each completed Hide execution raises the group's `upper_bound_visibility`, pushing the Known and Located thresholds higher and forcing other factions to accumulate more visibility to maintain or achieve the same awareness state.
-A faction that had Located the hiding group may lose that state and revert to Known or Undiscovered if the group's `upper_bound_visibility` rises above the faction's current visibility relative to the new thresholds.
-A sufficiently capable opposing scout or sustained search effort can still locate a hiding group by continuing to accumulate faction visibility past the new higher thresholds.
 - **Rest** — the character takes the full turn off to recover.
 Costs 46 action points.
 This cost is intentionally set to 46 rather than 50: since most zone actions cost 5 AP, the remaining 4 AP after resting are insufficient to perform any standard action, ensuring rest is a full-turn commitment.
 However, lightweight group management actions (such as arranging inventory or transferring an item between characters) will cost only 1 AP and are designed to be performed alongside rest — these do not apply changes to the zone and only affect the internal state of the group.
 Such actions are planned for a future update.
-The Rest action is subject to the 50 AP action cost cap — even if a head wound applies an action cost increase, Rest will never cost more than 50 AP and remains executable by any living character.
+The Rest action is subject to the 50 AP action cost cap — even if an effect applies an action cost increase, Rest will never cost more than 50 AP and remains executable by any living character.
 During rest the character consumes food from their inventory until hunger charges are reduced to 20 or below in the Hunger stage — eating through Starvation and Famine if necessary.
 See Section 5.6.2 for the full Rest eating mechanic and loyalty bonuses.
-- **Move** — assign a group or individual to travel to an adjacent zone.
-The number of turns required depends on the distance between zones and the movement speed of the slowest group member.
-No target object required; destination zone is the parameter.
-- **Retreat** — a special case of Move directing the group back toward the POI entry zone and out of the POI.
+- **Leave POI** — a special action only available in the POI entry zone.
+A character can not leave POI on its own, instead the progress of performing the Leave POI action stops at a full progress bar and the character remains in that state until all other characters of the Group will perform the same action to full completion.
+The whole Group leaves POI when all its characters performed the Leave POI action fully i.e. they are all ready to leave.
+- **Move to** — an action that targets an adjacent Zone of the same POI.
+A character can not enter another Zone on its own, instead the progress of performing the "Move to" action stops at a full progress bar and the character remains in that state until all other characters of the Group will perform the same action to full completion.
+The whole Group moves to a new Zone of the POI when all its characters performed the "Move to" action fully.
+If a character cancels the execution of the "Move to" action as the result of some instruction (such as the need to rest) - that character would need to perform the "Move to" action again starting from zero completion level.
-- **Wait** — hold position for a specified number of turns (e.g. awaiting a supply group).
+- **Wait** — hold position doing nothing.

-### 4.6 Object Interactions
+### 4.6 Objects and Object Interactions

+>NOTE: Actions in this section are game mechanics and pieces of game logic.
+Characters perform actions.
+They are not player interactions.
+Players can not invoke actions directly.
+Players assign tasks (for Groups or Characters within these Groups) and tasks result in Characters performing actions.

+Most of the gameplay revolves around Objects located in POI Zones.
+Each non-living Object in a POI Zone has the following properties:
+- Size - determines whether the object can be picked (i.e. transformed into an item in the characters inventory).
+- Icon - displayed in the Zone Layout.
+- Name - flavourful description of the object, provides with some information about the object (not necessarily useful or correct) e.g. Old Oak.
+- Type - identifies the type of the object e.g. Tree.
+- Material - a list of items that could be extracted from the object through the "Harvest" action.
+Living characters can not be harvested but they may display meat/fish/fur or whatever resources can be harvested from their type of corpse.
+- Content - inventory of the object that can be interacted with through "Loot" or "Gather resources" actions depending on the object type.
+- Tags - object-specific modifications of the object properties or identifiers for tag-specific actions.
+- Status effects - a list of effects that govern the state of an object.
+Living characters may have "Hunger" or "Wounds" that govern their life cycle, non-living objects like trees may passively grow "Propagate" which can then create a new Tree object.
+Object conditions may also be expressed through status effects, e.g. half-broken building may have status effect "Broken" charged to 100 points out of 200 max.

+Object interactions are actions that can be performed by living characters on those objects.
+Which actions can be performed on an object is determined by the type of that object and the type of character performing the action.
+Some actions may require additional conditions to be met (e.g. a tool with specific tag).

+Living characters are treated as parts of a group.
+Group is treated as a single object and individual characters within that group can not be interacted with by other Groups.
+Characters within that Group are also discovered together via the Group visibility characteristic and their inventories are displayed in the "content" property of the Group once its visibility reaches 100%.
+Dead characters are automatically removed from their Group and transformed into a non-living corpse object which is then discovered as a separate object, not a part of the Group that the character belonged to before death.

+Non-living objects do not perform actions themselves.
+If a non-living object is supposed to interact with the game world - it must be performed through a changing status effect on that object.

 Object interactions require a specific target.
-A target must be in the Located state before any object interaction can be assigned, with one exception: a group may be assigned to **Search for** a Known object, which applies a focused visibility increase to that specific object on each execution and a smaller secondary increase to a random set of other objects in the zone.
-See the Search for entry below for the full numeric mechanic.
+A target must be in the Located state before any object interaction can be assigned, with one exception: a group may be assigned to **"Search for"** a Known object, which applies a focused visibility increase to that specific object on each execution and a smaller secondary increase to a random set of other objects in the zone.
+See the "Search for" entry below for the full numeric mechanic.

 Object interactions are divided into four subcategories:

 **Common actions** — applicable to most or all objects:
 - **Take** — pick up the object and place it in a character's inventory.
 Requires sufficient free inventory capacity.
 Cannot be applied to objects too large to carry.
-- **Gather resources** — extract usable material from the object (e.g. harvesting from a plant, stripping a carcass).
-Can be performed without tools but is significantly faster if a compatible tool is present.
+- **Gather resources** — extract items from the objects "content" without destroying it.
-- **Examine** — inspect the object closely to learn more about its properties without interacting with it further.
-- **Conceal** — deliberately make a Located object harder to find.
-Each completed Conceal execution applies two effects:
-  - **Base visibility reduction** — the object's `visibility` characteristic (the value used to initialise faction visibility for new factions entering the zone) is reduced by 10% of its current value: `object.visibility = ⌊object.visibility × 0.9⌋`.
-This makes the object harder to discover for any faction that has not yet entered the zone.
-  - **Faction visibility reduction** — for every faction that has already Located the object, their faction visibility toward it is reduced by 10% of its current value: `factionAwareness[factionId][objectId] = ⌊factionAwareness[factionId][objectId] × 0.9⌋`.
-The faction that performed the Conceal action is exempt from this reduction.
-After the reduction, awareness states are re-evaluated — a faction whose visibility falls back below the Located threshold (≤90% of `upper_bound_visibility`) will lose the Located state and revert to Known.
-Factions that have not yet Located the object are unaffected by this component.
+- **Harvest** — destroys the object and places its "material" items into the inventory of a character who performed the action.
+If the object had items in its "content" - these items are discarded.
+- **Loot** - manipulates the objects "content" property allowing a free exchange between the characters inventory and the inventory of the objects "content" i.e. a character can withdraw any items from the "content" or place any items in the "content" of the object.
+- **Examine** — planned for future releases.
+Currently a placeholder.
+- **Conceal** — planned for future releases.
+Currently a placeholder.
 - **Search for** (Known objects only) — direct the group's effort toward locating a specific Known object.
 The Search for action produces no passive per-attempt tick — action point investments during progress accumulation apply no visibility increase to any object.
 On full execution the following steps are applied:

   1. **Calculate the character's Discovery Value** using the same formula as Scout Zone (see Section 4.3.3):